top of page

 Aikido is a practice of body movements to evade or redirect an attacking opponent thereby enabling opportunities for escapes, throws, joint-locks, or counter strikes.

-The empty-handed foundation of Aikido are derived primarily from O'Sensei's study of Daitō-Ryū Aiki-jūjutsu however Aikido's technical structure has clear relation to his study of Kenjutsu (swordsmanship) - Yagyū Shingan-ryū and Kashima Shintō-ryu.
-To a lesser extent Sōjutsu (spear), Jūkendō (bayonet) and Judo had influence on the development of his art.
+The empty-handed foundation of Aikido are derived primarily from O'Sensei's study of Daito-Ryu Aiki-jujutsu however Aikido's technical structure has clear relation to his study of Kenjutsu (swordsmanship) - Yagyu Shingan-ryu and Kashima Shinto-ryu.
+To a lesser extent Sojutsu (spear), Jukendo (bayonet) and Judo had influence on the development of his art.

 In the late 1920s, O'Sensei became involved with the Ōmoto-kyō, an organisation whose Shinto based teachings influenced his spiritual path for the remainder of his life.